matias-pizarro/freebsd-oci-containers/README.md

 # Podman API

-Once podman is installed you can optionally run the podman-service, which I highly recommend.
-This provides a fully funcyional REST API that can be used to get information but also start and manage the lifecycle of containers and jails
+Once Podman is installed you can optionally run the podman-service, which I highly recommend.
+This provides a fully functional REST API that can be used to get information but also start and manage the lifecycle of containers and jails

 API reference:
   * https://docs.podman.io/en/stable/_static/api.html